bandyopd/PLScure/README.md

 ```
 This function generates a data set according to the model of the simulation study in Lee et al. (2023+) that takes the arguments:
 >- `n` is the sample size
 >- `alpha` is the regression coefficient of X in the incidence component.
-If the norm of this vector is not equal to 1, then the vector will be normalized to norm 1.
+If the Euclidean norm of this vector is not equal to 1, then the vector will be rescaled to norm 1.
 >- `beta` is the regression coefficient of W
 >- `gamma` is the regression coefficient of Z in the latency component.
-If the norm of this vector is not equal to 1, then the vector will be normalized to norm 1.
+If the Euclidean norm of this vector is not equal to 1, then the vector will be rescaled to norm 1.
 >- `scen` is the setting used in the scenarios in the simulation study, which takes the values 1, 2, or 3 referring to Scenarios I, II, and III.

 Example: